bafulton/recipes/src/desserts-&-sweets/white-chocolate-macadamia-nut-cookies.md

 - 1 cup coarsely chopped macadamia nuts

 ## Instructions
-1. oven -> 350°
+1. Cream the butter, sugars, almond, and vanilla.
-2. cream butter, sugars, vanilla, almond
+2. Beat in the eggs.
-3. beat in eggs
+3. In a separate bowl, combine the flour, baking soda, and salt.
-4. gradually add flour mixture
+4. Gradually add the flour mixture to the creamed mixture.
-5. cool in fridge for 30 minutes (optional--increases cookie height)
+5. Cool the dough in the fridge for 30 minutes.
-6. rounded tbspfuls ungreased cookie sheet
+6. Scoop rounded spoonfuls of the dough onto an ungreased cookie sheet.
-7. bake 10-12 minutes, until edges are golden brown
+7. Broil the cookies for for 2-3 minutes, until the tops are golden.
-8. makes 5 dozen cookies
+8. Set the oven to 350° and bake the cookies for 7-9 minutes, until edges are golden brown.